lkjx19812006/xmaster/README.en.md

 #### Description
-use c/c++ achieve screen record master.base on XEngine Development for screen record software.can be record screen,record sound and package to Specify in format if you want to record system sound.you can download https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases and install your system
+use c/c++ achieve screen record master.base on XEngine Development for screen record software.can be record screen,record sound and package to Specify in format if you want to record system sound.you can download https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases and install to your system

 #### Software Architecture
 base on xengine development.just application open source